What is the main source of law authorising this entity form?

 Any requirements with respect to distributions to shareholders?

-No dividends can be paid on quotas except out of the profits actually obtained and shown on the regularly approved balance sheet.
+- No dividends can be paid on quotas except out of the profits actually obtained and shown on the regularly approved balance sheet.

-If a loss in the company’s corporate capital occurs, no distribution of profits can be made until the capital is reinstated or reduced with a correspondent amount.
+- If a loss in the company's corporate capital occurs, no distribution of profits can be made until the capital is reinstated or reduced with a correspondent amount.

-Payments on account of dividends
+Payments on account of dividends:

-Payments on account of dividends are not permitted when the last approved annual financial account show losses relating to the fiscal year or the previous fiscal years.
+- Payments on account of dividends are not permitted when the last approved annual financial account show losses relating to the fiscal year or the previous fiscal years.

-The number of payments on account of dividends cannot exceed the amount of the profits accrued since the close of the previous fiscal year, reduced by the proportions which shall be set aside as a reserve pursuant to law or the articles of association or the amount of the available reserves, whichever is lower.
-The directors shall resolve on payments on account of dividends on the basis of an accounting prospectus and of a report showing that the patrimonial, economic, and financial situation of the company permits such payments.
+- The dividends paid cannot exceed the annual profits, reduced by the amounts set aside as reserve(s) pursuant to law or the Articles of Association.
+The directors shall resolve on payments on account of dividends on the basis of an accounting prospectus and of a report showing that the company's assets, economic performance, and financial position permit such dividend payments.

-Even if the non-existence of the profits shown in the prospectus for the relevant period is subsequently determined, payments on account of dividends disbursed in conformity with the other provisions of this Section cannot be recovered if the quotaholders collected them in good faith.
+- Even if the non-existence of the profits shown in the prospectus for the relevant period is subsequently determined, payments on account of dividends disbursed in conformity with the other provisions of this Section cannot be recovered if the quota holders collected them in good faith.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?